 - The booking system for Sunday services has now been removed, and congregational numbers will no longer be restricted – please simply come along if you would like to attend.
-Worshippers are asked to check-in using the NHS Covid-19 app if possible
+Worshippers are asked to check in using the NHS Covid-19 app if possible

-- Congregational singing of hymns in the Minster will return
+- Congregational singing of hymns has returned

 - Holy Communion will continue to be ‘in one kind’ (bread but not wine) for the moment.